ry2304/Inventory_Management/README.md

-# Inventory_Management
+# Inventory Management Analysis

-Project Background
+## Project Background

 This project simulates an Inventory Management System for a mid-sized consumer electronics retail company.
 It was developed as part of my personal portfolio to demonstrate my data analytics skills while pursuing a degree in Computer Engineering.

 The primary objective is to clean and analyze inventory data to:

-Identify stock trends
+- Identify stock trends

-Optimize inventory turnover
+- Optimize inventory turnover

-Make informed restocking decisions
+- Make informed restocking decisions

 Insights and recommendations are provided on the following key areas:

-Inventory Valuation
+- Inventory Valuation

-Stock Turnover Rates
+- Stock Turnover Rates

-Restocking Costs
+- Restocking Costs

-Product Profitability
+- Product Profitability

-The SQL queries used for data cleaning and analysis are available here.
+The SQL queries used for data cleaning and analysis are available [here](#).
-The interactive Power BI dashboard is available here.
+The interactive Power BI dashboard is available [here](#).

+---

-Dataset Information
+## Dataset Information

-File Name: Inventory_Records.csv
+**File Name**: `Inventory_Records.csv`

 The dataset contains product inventory information, including:

-product_id: Unique identifier

-product_name: Description of the product

-opening_stock: Starting quantity at the beginning of the period

-stock_in: New stock added

-units_sold: Quantity sold

-closing_stock: Remaining stock

-cost_per_unit: Cost per item

-total_closing_stock: Total value of the remaining inventory

-Note: This is a simulated dataset created for educational purposes.

-Executive Summary
-Key Insights
-The total inventory value is approximately $359,760 across over 2,000 units.

-Smartphones and Laptops represent the largest portion of inventory value and have healthy turnover rates.

-Several items, such as Anti-Glare Screens and Gaming Desks, have low turnover rates, which could lead to higher holding costs.

-Deep Dive Analysis
-1. Inventory Valuation
-Total Inventory Value: Approximately $359,760

-Top Categories by Value: Smartphones, Laptops, Routers

-2. Stock Turnover Rates
-Highest Turnover: Smartphones (~20%)

-Lowest Turnover: Anti-Glare Screens (~8%)

-3. Restocking Costs
-Estimated Restocking Cost Needed: Approximately $125,000

-Focus restocking on high-demand items like Smartphones and Keyboards.

-4. Product Profitability
-Top Revenue Generators: Smartphones, Laptops, Routers

-Low-Performing Products: Anti-Glare Screens, Gaming Desks

-Recommendations
-Prioritize restocking products with high turnover to avoid stockouts.

-Promote or discount low-turnover products to recover costs.

-Monitor turnover rates monthly to dynamically adjust inventory.

-Reassess slow-moving stock and supplier negotiations.
+- `product_id`: Unique identifier
+- `product_name`: Description of the product
+- `opening_stock`: Starting quantity at the beginning of the period
+- `stock_in`: New stock added
+- `units_sold`: Quantity sold
+- `closing_stock`: Remaining stock
+- `cost_per_unit`: Cost per item
+- `total_closing_stock`: Total value of the remaining inventory

+*Note: This is a simulated dataset created for educational purposes.*

+---

+## Executive Summary

+### Key Insights

+- The total inventory value is approximately **$359,760** across over **2,000 units**.
+- Smartphones and Laptops represent the largest portion of inventory value and have healthy turnover rates.
+- Several items, such as Anti-Glare Screens and Gaming Desks, have low turnover rates, which could lead to higher holding costs.

+---

+## Deep Dive Analysis

+### 1. Inventory Valuation

+- Total Inventory Value: Approximately **$359,760**
+- Top Categories by Value: **Smartphones, Laptops, Routers**

+### 2. Stock Turnover Rates

+- Highest Turnover: **Smartphones (~20%)**
+- Lowest Turnover: **Anti-Glare Screens (~8%)**

+### 3. Restocking Costs

+- Estimated Restocking Cost Needed: Approximately **$125,000**
+- Focus restocking on high-demand items like **Smartphones** and **Keyboards**.

+### 4. Product Profitability

+- Top Revenue Generators: **Smartphones, Laptops, Routers**
+- Low-Performing Products: **Anti-Glare Screens, Gaming Desks**

+---

+## Recommendations

+- Prioritize restocking products with high turnover to avoid stockouts.
+- Promote or discount low-turnover products to recover costs.
+- Monitor turnover rates monthly to dynamically adjust inventory.
+- Reassess slow-moving stock and renegotiate supplier terms.

+---

+## Skills Demonstrated

+- SQL (Data cleaning and analysis)
+- Power BI (Data visualization and dashboard creation)
+- Data Cleaning (Handling missing and duplicate values)
+- Business Analysis (Generating actionable insights)
+- Portfolio Development

+---

+## Notes

+- This project is for educational and portfolio purposes.
+- Future improvements could include automating the analysis with Python or integrating time-series sales forecasting.
+- The analysis aims to resemble a real-world inventory project handled by data analysts.